-Before the first run, lots are drawn to set the starting order.
-In the second run the starting order is set by the rating in the first run.
-The slowest horse(s) will start first.
+Before the first round, lots are drawn to set the starting order.
+In the second round the same order as in the first can be used or the starting order is set by the rating in the first round.
+In the latter case the slowest horse(s) will start first.
+The system of the starting order for the second heat has to be announced on the starting list for the first heat.